Health Inspections Division

 After receiving your request for an appeal, the Health Division will send you a date and time for your scheduled hearing.

-All hearings are held every 2nd and 4th Tuesday at 6pm at the Revere Police Station, 400 Revere Beach Parkway, in the Community Room.
+All hearings are held every 2nd and 4th Tuesday at 6pm on Zoom.
+You will be sent a date and a link for your hearing.
+If you are unable to access Zoom online, you can join by computer..
 Only appear if you have received a notification of your scheduled hearing.

 Failure to appear at a scheduled hearing will result in the fine being reinstated.